A person actively trying to love Jesus and obey His commands and help others do the same.

 - the Lost because the Gospel has had no access, limited access or has been misrepresented.

 A people group having less than or equal to 2% Evangelical Christians and less than or equal to 5% Professing Christians.

 A people group among whom nobody is actively sharing Jesus or making disciples.

 A Church Planting Movement or Disciple Making Movement is a supernatural move of God’s Spirit sweeping through a people group or area.
 Many lives are transformed as people enter God’s Kingdom and disciples, leaders and simple churches multiply rapidly and exponentially unto at least fourth generations.
 These movements use simple methods to equip, empower and release new believers to love Jesus and obey His commands.

 Actually, heresy is generally less prevalent in movements because of the very interactive nature of discipleship.
 The enemy can sow the seed of heresy among groups of believers who are a part of movements or traditional churches.
 The question is not whether the enemy will sow such problems but whether we are equipping disciples and churches to guard against false teachings and address them when they arise.
 Even the New Testament church faced such challenges, but equipping believers to rely on scripture as their authority and study the Scripture together as the body (as in Acts 17:11) helps guard against creative and eloquent false teachers.
 A focus on obedience-based discipleship instead of knowledge-based discipleship also protects against heresy taking root.
 In other words, disciples are not just committed to gaining knowledge, but the measure of their discipleship is obedience to that knowledge.

-There have been movements throughout history including ones found in the book of Acts, the Celtic movement led by Saint Patrick, the Moravian movement, the Wesleyan movement, the Welsh revival, etc. This new wave of movements began in 1994 and is increasing exponentially through today with over 700 identified movements.
+There have been movements throughout history including ones found in the book of Acts, the Celtic movement led by Saint Patrick, the Moravian movement, the Wesleyan movement, the Welsh revival, etc. This new wave of movements began in 1994 and is increasing exponentially through today with approximately 1300 identified movements globally.